CCN’s Fall 2023 Pinning Ceremony will be Thursday, December 14th at 4 pm in Sellers…

 The Post-graduate Certificate program enrolls nurses who are already prepared at either the master’s or doctorate level for other roles.
 Two concentrations are available, the Family Nurse Practitioner (FNP) or Psychiatric Mental Health Nurse Practitioner (PMHNP).
 The FNP concentration prepares students for certification as an FNP, and the PMHNP concentration prepares students for certification as a PMHNP – across the lifespan.
 Students in the Post-graduate Certificate program will complete NP population-focused courses, but they will not be required to complete master’s graduate nursing core courses if they were completed in a prior master’s or doctorate program with a grade of B or better and are approved by the UA Graduate Schools for transfer.
 Direct care core courses (e.g., advanced pathophysiology, advanced physical assessment, advanced pharmacology) may be transferable if completed with a B or better within 5 years of application.

-Let us help you find your place in today’s ever-changing field of health care.
-Nursing offers abundant rewards to those who are called!“
+Let us help you find your place in the ever-changing health care world.“

 Angelyn Adams Giambalvo Dean and Professor

 CONNECT WITH US